HaywardPeirce/Pi-Web-Status-Display/README.md

 - Min Ping
 - Average Ping
 - Max Ping

+THe metrics are then displayed on an HDD44780 compatible LCD and through Adafruit.io

 ### Resources
 THe main reference for this project was the Adafruit LCD guide: https://learn.adafruit.com/drive-a-16x2-lcd-directly-with-a-raspberry-pi/overview